Best Treadmills Under $1,000

 Investing in a better treadmill is also a good idea if the machine will be used for running rather than walking and regularly rather than infrequently.

 What are some possible drawbacks of very cheap treadmills?

 One problem with owning very low-end treadmills is that they're high maintenance.
 While more expensive treadmills can serve for years without belt maintenance, a cheap treadmill will require belt lubrication - waxing or oiling - every few months.
 A cheap tread belt will likely also need occasional adjustment because its material will stretch with use.
 On very cheap treadmills the belt might even be so thin that it rips.
 A couple of signs to look our for are two-ply tracks, rather than one-ply tracks, and 2.5-inch track rollers instead of 1.9-inch track rollers.
 Those two factors will make a huge difference in expanding the longevity of your machine.

 Another potential problem with very cheap treadmills

 is noisiness.
 Ideally a home treadmill has a quiet motor, a quietly moving track, and good sound absorption for footfall on the deck.
 Very cheap treadmills don't necessarily meet these criteria.

 Other potential drawbacks include rickety frames, low horsepower, low top speeds, small tracks, poor electronics, and the absence of wireless heart monitoring.

 Avoid these problems!
 Stick to our list of treadmill recommendations above and make sure to read honest product reviews of any treadmills that you consider.

 The best values for treadmills under $1,000 are the machines priced around $799 to $999.
 These tend to earn much better reviews than the ultra-cheap models

 and are much less likely to break down or cause other hassles.
-Choosing one of the models above will help you avoid buyer's remorse and make it easy for your household to recieve the benefits of regular cardiovascular exercise.
+Choosing one of the models above will help you avoid buyer's remorse and make it easy for your household to receive the benefits of regular cardiovascular exercise.